(Epic Poem, Greek, c. 750 BCE, 15,693 lines)

 Back to Top of Page

-The story covered by “The Iliad” begins nearly ten years into the seige of Troy by the Greek forces, led by Agamemnon, King of Mycenae.
+The story covered in “The Iliad” begins nearly ten years into the siege of Troy by the Greek forces, led by Agamemnon, King of Mycenae.
 The Greeks are quarrelling about whether or not to return Chryseis, a Trojan captive of King Agamemnon, to her father, Chryses, a priest of Apollo.
 Agamemnon wins the argument and refuses to give her up and threatens to ransom the girl to her father.
 In turn, Chryses pleads Apollo to help him, so the offended god plagues the Greek camp with a pestilence.

-The Greeks, at the behest of the warrior-hero Achilles, force Agamemnon to return Chryseis in order to appease Apollo and end the pestilence.
+At the warrior-hero Achilles orders, the Greek soldiers force Agamemnon to return Chryseis in order to appease Apollo and end the pestilence.
 But, when Agamemnon eventually reluctantly agrees to give her back, he takes in her stead Briseis, Achilles‘s own war-prize concubine.
 Feeling dishonoured, Achilles wrathfully withdraws both himself and his Myrmidon warriors from the Trojan War.

 Testing the loyalty of the remaining Greeks, Agamemnon pretends to order them to abandon the war, but Odysseus encourages the Greeks to pursue the fight.
-During a brief truce in the hostilities between the Trojan and Greek troops, Paris and Menelaus meet in single combat over Helen, while she and old King Priam of Troy watch from the city walls and, despite the goddess Aphrodite’s intervention on behalf of the over-matched Paris, Menelaus is the victor.
-The goddess Athena, however, who favours the Greeks, soon provokes a Trojan truce-breaking and battle begins anew.
+During a brief truce in the hostilities between the Trojan and Greek troops, Paris and Menelaus meet in single combat over Helen, while she and old King Priam of Troy watch from the city walls.
+Despite the goddess Aphrodite’s intervention on behalf of the over-matched Paris, Menelaus wins.
+After the fight is over, the goddess Athena who favors the Greeks provokes the Trojans to break the truce, and another battle begins.

-The Greek hero Diomedes, strengthened by Athena, drives the Trojans before him but, in his arrogance and blood-lust, strikes and injures Aphrodite.
+During the new fight, the Greek hero Diomedes, strengthened by Athena, obliterates the Trojans before him.
+However, in his blind arrogance and blood-lust, he strikes and injures Aphrodite.
 Meanwhile, in the Trojan castle, despite the misgivings of his wife, Andromache, the Trojan hero, Hector, son of King Priam, challenges the Greek warrior-hero Ajax to single combat, and is almost overcome in battle.
-Throughout all, in the background, the various gods and goddesses (particularly Hera, Athena, Apollo and Poseidon) continue to argue among themselves and to manipulate and intervene in the struggle, despite Zeus’ specific orders to the contrary.
+Throughout everything, in the background, the various gods and goddesses (particularly Hera, Athena, Apollo and Poseidon) continue to argue among themselves and to manipulate and intervene in the war, despite Zeus’ specific orders to not do so.

-Achilles steadfastly refuses to give in to pleas for help from Agamemnon, Odysseus, Ajax, Phoenix and Nestor, spurning the offered honours and riches and even Agamemnon‘s belated offer to return Briseis to him.
-Diomedes and Odysseus sneak into the Trojan camp and wreak havoc.
+Achilles steadfastly refuses to give in to pleas for help from Agamemnon, Odysseus, Ajax, Phoenix and Nestor, declining the offered honours and riches; even Agamemnon‘s belated offer to return Briseis to him.
+In the meantime, Diomedes and Odysseus sneak into the Trojan camp and wreak havoc.
 But, with Achilles and his warriors out of battle, the tide appears to begin to turn in favour of the Trojans.
-Agamemnon is wounded in the battle and, despite the heroics of Ajax, Hector successfully breaches the fortified Greek camp, wounding Odysseus and Diomedes in the process, and threatens to set the Greek ships on fire.
+Agamemnon is injured in the battle and, despite Ajax‘s efforts, Hector successfully breaches the fortified Greek camp, wounding Odysseus and Diomedes in the process, and threatens to set the Greek ships on fire.

-Distraught at the death of his companion, Achilles then reconciles with Agamemnon and rejoins the fray, despite knowing his deadly fate, and drives all the Trojans before him in his fury.
+Distraught at the death of his companion, Achilles then reconciles with Agamemnon and rejoins the battle, destroying all the Trojans before him in his fury.
 As the ten year war reaches its climax, even the gods join in the battle and the earth shakes with the clamour of the combat.

-Clad in new armour fashioned specially for him by Hephaestus, Achilles takes revenge for his friend Patroclus by slaying Hector in single combat, but then defiles and desecrates his corpse for several days.
+Dressed in new armour fashioned specially for him by Hephaestus, Achilles takes revenge for his friend Patroclus by slaying Hector in single combat, but then defiles and desecrates the Trojan prince’s corpse for several days.
 Now, at last, Patroclus’ funeral can be celebrated in what Achilles sees as a fitting manner.
 Hector‘s father, King Priam, emboldened by his grief and aided by Hermes, recovers Hector‘s corpse from Achilles, and “The Iliad” ends with Hector‘s funeral during a twelve day truce granted by Achilles.

 Back to Top of Page

-“The Iliad” was part of a group of ancient poems known as the “Epic Cycle”, most of which are now lost to us, which dealt with the history of the Trojan War and the events surrounding it.
+“The Iliad” was part of a group of ancient poems known as the “Epic Cycle”, most of which are now lost to us.
+These poems dealt with the history of the Trojan War and the events surrounding it.
 Whether or not they were written down, we do know that Homer‘s poems (along with others in the “Epic Cycle”) were recited in later days at festivals and ceremonial occasions by professional singers called “rhapsodes“.
 Interestingly enough, these singers used rhythm staffs in order to create a beat out of the rhythm of the words used in the poems.

-“The Iliad” itself does not cover the early events of the Trojan War, which had been launched ten years before the events described in the poem.
+“The Iliad” itself does not cover the early events of the Trojan War, which had occurred ten years before the events described in the poem.
 The early occurrences of the Trojan war included an attempt to rescue Helen, the wife of King Menelaus of Sparta, after her abduction by the Trojan prince, Paris.
 Likewise, the death of Achilles and the eventual fall of Troy are not covered in the poem, and these matters are the subjects of other (non-Homeric) “Epic Cycle” poems, which survive only in fragments.
 “The Odyssey”, a separate work also by Homer, narrates Odysseus‘ decade-long journey home to Ithaca after the end of the Trojan War.

 The poem consists of twenty-four scrolls, containing 15,693 lines of dactylic hexameter verse.
 The entire poem has a formal rhythm that is consistent throughout (making it easier to memorize) and yet varied slightly from line to line (preventing it from being monotonous).
-Many phrases, sometimes whole passages, are repeated verbatim over and over again throughout “The Iliad”, partly to fulfill the demands of the metre and partly as part of the formulaic oral tradition.
-In the same way, many of the descriptive phrases that are linked with a certain character (such as “swift-footed Achilles“, “Diomedes of the great war cry“, “Hector of the shining helm”, and “Agamemnon the lord of men”) match the number of syllables in a hero’s name, and are repeated regularly to the extent that they almost seem to become part of the characters’ names themselves.
+Many phrases, sometimes whole passages, are repeated verbatim over and over again throughout “The Iliad”, partly to fulfil the demands of the metre and partly as part of the formulaic oral tradition.
+In the same way, many of the descriptive phrases that are linked with a certain character (such as “swift-footed Achilles“, “Diomedes of the great war cry“, “Hector of the shining helm”, and “Agamemnon the lord of men”) match the number of syllables in a hero’s name.
+This is why they are repeated regularly to the extent that they almost seem to become part of the characters’ names themselves.

-The concept of heroism, and the honour that results from it, is also one of the major currents running through the poem.
-Achilles in particular represents the heroic code and his struggle revolves around his belief in an honour system, as opposed to Agamemnon‘s reliance on royal privilege.
-But, as fighter after heroic fighter enters the fray in search of honour and is slain before our eyes, the question always remains as to whether their struggle, heroic or not, is really worth the sacrifice.
+The concept of heroism, and the honour that results from it, is also one of the major themes running through the poem.
+Achilles in particular represents the heroic code, and his struggle revolves around his belief in an honour system, as opposed to Agamemnon‘s reliance on royal privilege.
+But, as fighter after heroic fighter enters the war in search of honour and is slain before our eyes, the question always remains as to whether their struggle, heroic or not, is really worth the sacrifice.